raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 - To optimize the SLAM algorithm it needs an accurate ground truth of the track and the position of the car during a test race.
 - This task of ground truth generation is divided into two subtasks.
   - A ground truth of the race track has to be generated.
-  - The position of the car while racing as to be aquired.
+  - The position of the car while racing has to be aquired.
 - The Goal of the project is to design an algorithm that calculates the corresponding ground truth of the racecar.

 ---